-If we bring a bar magnet near to another bar magnet then a force acts between the magnets.
+If we bring a bar magnet near another bar magnet then a force acts between the magnets.
 Same poles of magnets repel and opposite poles attract each other.
-This interaction is similar to electric charges.
-Now what makes this to happen?
-The answer is the magnetic force in the magnetic field.
+This interaction is very similar to electric charges, but not exactly.
+Now question is, what makes this to happen?
+The answer is the magnetic force in magnetic field.
 We already know that an electric charge can produce an electric field around it and interacts with other charges in that region.
-Similar things also happen in the magnetic field.
-In this article, we are going to discuss the origin and definition of magnetic field, unit, dimension and properties of magnetic field.
+Magnets also show a similar kind of property in the magnetic field.
+In this article, we are going to discuss the origin, definition, formula and properties of magnetic field and the intensity of magnetic field.

 Contents in this article:

 - Properties of Magnetic field

 - Dimension of magnetic field